Is the term ‘Activity Based Working Office’ Old Hat?

 Co-Shared Offices are one of the new buzz words.
 It could be misconstrued as just a trendy word for the old fashioned Serviced Offices – renting a working space, with shared use of reception and meeting room facilities.
 But Co-Shared office space is more than that.
 The Co-Shared office comes off the back of the Smart Office trend with improvements in office technology allowing workers to be set free from their fixed work points and the introduction of collaboration spaces, quiet zones, break out spaces, and wellness centres.
+Something like Shared Office Space In London From Be Offices could be a good option for startup businesses.
 It also emerges from social change manifest in the shared culture that is invading other aspects of our lives.
 Shared cars services like GOGET and Car Next Door, Shared accommodation services like Airbnb, Cafes with free internet access, etc.

 So what is all the buzz about?

 Well the buzz is that just as Agile Working, ABW and Flexible Working Spaces reduced the real estate required to accommodate the workforce, resulting in savings in rental costs (a movement to unallocated work points impacts the desk sharing ratios available, hence the potential to reduce back of house work floors overall rented area by 20%).
 Co-Shared Facilities ensure that functional spaces available are used to the maximum.
 Many organisations have meeting rooms, training facilities, auditoriums, and gymnasiums etc. that remain empty for many hours in any given day.
 By sharing these facilities and the associated costs the organisations can reduce the overheads even more.

 There are other big benefits.
 It improves the sense of community.
 It allows for cross pollination of ideas and business contacts.
 It increases the well being of an organisation.
 It improves the brand image of organisations.